HartMG/Data-Analysis-Portfolio/README.md

 <strong>Technology:</strong> SQLite, Python (for converting CSV to DB)

 <strong>Data source:</strong> Data was exported from Kaggle's [Global Superstore Dataset](https://www.kaggle.com/datasets/fatihilhan/global-superstore-dataset).
-I converted the CSV to a DB file using a Python script.
-[Download my DB](https://github.com/HartMG/Data-Analysis-Portfolio/blob/main/superstore-MH.db) to test and practice my SQL.
+I modified the order date and ship date columns for this project since they had non-varying values.
+I then converted the CSV to a DB file using a Python script.
+[Download my export](https://github.com/HartMG/Data-Analysis-Portfolio/blob/main/superstore-MH.csv) to test and practice my SQL.

 <!--